dymmond/esmerald/docs/exceptions.md

 ## Overriding the current Esmerald exception handlers

-Currently by default, every Esmerald application starts with `ImproperlyConfigured` and `ValidationErrorException` to make sure everything is covered accordingly but this doesn't necessarily mean that this can't be changed.
+Currently by default, every Esmerald application starts with `ImproperlyConfigured` and `ValidationErrorException` to make sure everything is covered accordingly but this does not necessarily mean that this can't be changed.

 ```python hl_lines="18 46 65-66"
 {!> ../docs_src/exceptions/overriding.py !}